 The rock in April 2022 - where are the trees and the grass and the stones around the rock??

-Now Tönsberg got a veterinarian to examine the hens, but all of them turned out to be healthy
+Now, Tönsberg got a veterinarian to examine the hens, but all of them turned out to be healthy

 The hens did not lay a single egg for 2 weeks, from the 31st of May until the 14th of June!
 What was wrong - why did hundreds of hens stop laying eggs?

-Day after day Tönsberg returned from the hen houses emptyhanded, there was not a single egg.
+Day after day, Tönsberg returned from the hen houses empty-handed; there was not a single egg.
 Could it be that the rock dweller was taking his revenge for the holes that were drilled in the rock?

-Tönsberg thought that there would be no harm in delaying blowing up the rock.
-Better safe than sorry, eh?
-As soon as Tönsberg had made the decision not to blow up the rock, move it or tamper with it in any way the hens slowly started laying eggs again.
+As soon as Tönsberg had decided not to blow up, move, or tamper with the rock in any way, the hens slowly started laying eggs again.

 The rock in April 2022 - I don't think that the hidden inhabitant is happy with this :(

 On the 14th of June - 5 eggs.
-More and more hens started laying eggs again and on the 30th of June, there were 217 eggs in the hen houses!
+More and more hens started laying eggs again, and on the 30th of June, there were 217 eggs in the hen houses!

-Roughly translated and recapitulated from the book Álög og bannhelgi pages 29-33 by Árni Óla - printed in 1968.
+(Roughly translated and recapitulated from the book Álög og bannhelgi, pages 29-33, by Árni Óla - printed in 1968)

 The rock in April 2022